Frequently Asked Questions about Swimming Lessons for Kids and Adults

 What is the United States Swim School Association?

 One with the Water would be a member of the United States Swim School Association (USSSA) but they do not open their membership to Non-Profit swim schools.
 At One with the Water, parents and students should know that you will be provided a great swim school with certified and experienced instructors.
-You can rest assured that you have chosen the best swim school in the nation and that the funds are used for our Foundation and Scholarship Program.
+You can rest assured that you have chosen the best swim school.

 Swimming Lessons Cancellation Policy

-General Swimming Lessons Cancellation Policy: To help us fulfil our scheduling obligations to all students, and to maintain our schedule during our approved permit hours, please be aware of the following cancellation policy.
-As a common courtesy, we ask that all cancellations be communicated via email to: email@example.com or by calling the Swim Line at +1-323-364-SWIM (7946).
+To help us fulfil our scheduling obligations, please be aware of the following cancellation policy.
+As a common courtesy, we ask that all cancellations be communicated via email to: firstname.lastname@example.org or by calling the Swim Line at +1-323-364-SWIM (7946).

 Cancellation by One with the Water®: On the rare occasion that One with the Water® cancels a lesson, due to circumstances beyond our control (emergency pool closure, contamination, severe weather – we swim in the rain, swim meet, etc.), you will be entitled to a make-up lesson.
 We may substitute an instructor if necessary to avoid cancellation on our part.